iivanoo/covid-apps-observer/data/data_us/reports/resources/com.metroplus.android.mtpl.virtualvisit___12.9.01.000_00/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.metroplus.android.mtpl.virtualvisit 1 reviews"/>
 </p>

+> This app gives you appointments with doctors that they won't pay for.
+You will end up receiving a bill in the mail from beacon health.
+When you call metroplus or beacon they point the fingers at each other and then blame you for choosing someone that is not in network.
+The issue is you don't even choose the doctor, metroplus does.
+How does any of this make sense?
+Now I have to worry about paying this out of pocket expense. 🤑<br> :date: __2021-06-22 00:31:43__

 > I'm not able to get on the screen to make appointments.
 And I'm being told by MetroPlus that "it is what it is" .
 I should go in person they say.
 But they keep emailing me to make virtual visits 🤦🏾‍♀️.
 Poor service MetroPlus<br> :date: __2020-10-31 19:41:16__